thufschmitt/tix-papers/implem/extensions.md

 ### Tracking of the predicates on types

-In the formalism we present here, we compile the if constructs differently depending on their form using a hardcoded list of predicates on types.
+In the formalism we present here, we compile the `if` constructs differently depending on their form using a hardcoded list of predicates on types.
-This is not fully satisfactory as this only works at a syntactic-level only, and well not even detect some simple modifications such as the aliasing of a predicate.
+This is not fully satisfactory as this only works at a syntactic-level, and will not even detect some simple modifications such as the aliasing of a predicate.
 So `if isInt x then x+1 else 1` will typecheck (under the hypothesis that `x` is defined of course), while `let f = isInt; in if f x then x+1 else x` will not.